Kalamart1/RumblePhotoAlbum/README.md

 - **Default picture size:** This only affects the initial size of a newly spawned picture, and can be changed via ModUI.
 You can resize a picture either by grabbing it or by adding the field **width** or **"height"** to the json configuration of the picture.

 - **Transparency:** transparency is disabled by default because it's not very optimized, and makes a small lag spike when creating the picture.
 You can enable it globally via ModUI, but to enable it for any specific picture, add the field **"alpha": true** to the json configuration of the picture.

+- **Action buttons:** you can disable the buttons that appear on the picture.
+You won't be able to delete/stash/hide it anymore, but it can be useful for filmmaking for example!

+- **GIF speed:** change the speed of GIF playback.
+Whether to make it faster or slower, this will affect all gifs at once.
+But there is a hardcoded limit of 0.001s between two frames.

 ## Reloading all the pictures currently in the scene
 Any time the mod configuration in ModUI is saved, all the pictures are reloaded.